June 28, 2007

-I recently saw an interview with Jan Guillou, one of the most successful and creative authors in Sweden.
+I recently saw an interview with the Swedish author Jan Guillou.
 He had some interesting thoughts about creativity that I think applies to all pretty much an creative craft.

 He is extremely structured and always does his writing in a predefined time box, when the time is up (triggered by an alarm clock or similar) he just stops typing, right in the middle of the sentence he was just typing.

 I think there are two lessons learned here.
 I am myself a big fan of using time boxing to boost creativity and to force myself to eliminate the not so important stuff and focus on the essence, the things that will lead to actual progress.
 This holds both for writing, coding and meetings.

 The second lesson is to stop right in the middle of an unfinished task.
 Doing that will help you to: